 - Move your hands along the physical outline of your body

-- Make your body active: change your position, cross your legs or arms, tap your feet, wiggle your fingers, jump up and down
+- Move: change your position, cross your legs or arms, tap your feet, wiggle your fingers, jump up and down

 - Run your fingers through your hair, tugging on it every few passes